markg85/static-hedgedoc/README.md

 # Static HedgeDoc renderer
-[HedgeDoc](https://github.com/hedgedoc/hedgedoc) is a great real-time collaborative markdown editir!
+[HedgeDoc](https://github.com/hedgedoc/hedgedoc) is a great real-time collaborative markdown editor!
 However, it misses the option to just render a markdown file with HedgeDoc settings.
 I had this need because I wanted to build a site page in HedgeDoc and just render the thing without the whole collaborative editing.

 This project solves that itch.
 It renders your markdown mostly the same as HedgeDoc does.

+## How to use this?
+Do read on for the features this supports, adds and still want to implement!

+Using it is as simple as:
+* Clone this repo
+* Change `mainpage.md` to your content
+* Potentially change `index.html` if needed
+* Upload to your site and done

+There is a caveat though.
+I'm using a lot of `mjs` (module js) as extension.
+Your webserver needs to respond to `mjs` files as javascript content type!
+Your webserver probably has a default file to present (like index.html gets presented without typing it), you need to add `index.mjs` as default too so that a folder with just an `index.mjs` will have that be served up to the browser when accessing that folder.

 ## Breaking changes compared to HedgeDoc
 I went to great lengths to make the rendering perfectly compatible.
 Sadly that isn't possible because I use the latest versions of libraries (HedgeDoc uses very old libraries) which undoubetly give some inconsistencies.